gitlabhq/gitlabhq/doc/api/snippets.md

 + `lifetime` (optional) - The expiration date of a snippet
 + `code` (required) - The content of a snippet

-Will return created snippet with status `201 Created` on success, or `404 Not found` on fail.
+Return values:

++ `201 Created` if snippet was successfully created and the snippet as JSON payload
++ `400 Bad Request` if one of the required attributes is not given
++ `401 Unauthorized` if user is not authenticated
++ `404 Not Found` if project ID not found

 ## Edit snippet

-Update an existing project snippet.
+Updates an existing project snippet.

 ```
 PUT /projects/:id/snippets/:snippet_id